Welcome to my hometown, Lahti in Finland!

 Eat, shop & sleep

 Especially on a Saturday noon, the city center is buzzing.
-But empty stomach is a no-no for any traveler.
+But

 For an immediate light lunch or coffee, the perfect stop is the cute Asemapäällikkö, next to the train & bus terminals.
 Their touch on the coffee is tender, and the self-made sweet & savory options melt in your mouth.
 Asemapäällikkö also offers a delicious weekday lunch and weekend brunch.